Do you want to visit the city of Brussels?

 - Rue Paul Emile Janson

 - Chaussée de Vleurgat

 To access the interactive map of the parking areas, you can download the Seety app.

 Some streets parallel to Avenue Louise are also blue zones (but be aware that regulations may change depending on which side of the street you are on).
 These streets are as follows:

 - Rue de la Vanne

 - Rue de la Longue Haie

-Parking your car in Brussels can rapidly become expensive.
-But like in every city, there are some hidden gems that will enable you to avoid that.
+Parking your car in Brussels can quickly become expensive.
+But as in every city, there are good tips that will allow you to do so at a lower cost.
+For more information on parking rules, go to our <a href="/parking-rules/brussels-region"target="_blank">website.